|

 January.
 And then, no doubt (unless the ground is frozen hard and

-damage resistant) the feet of the
+damage resistant) the feet of the Sealed Knot members will churn it

-up again.
-Will that mean a further three months of an unsightly
+mean a further three months of an

-So the question is: is this
+So the question is: is this the right

-the right site for the event?
+site for the event?
+Nantwich Town Councillors are calling for

-Arthur Moran (town, borough and county councillor) said: "I was
+borough and county councillor) said: "I was gobsmacked to see Mill

-gobsmacked to see Mill Island is such a mess."
+Island is such a mess."

-Fellow town and borough
+Fellow town and

-(borough) council staff."
+committee and the (borough) council staff."

 A call two years ago to